 Welcome to Bond

-You may not be on campus yet, but you are now officially part of the Bond community.
+You may not have commenced your studies just yet, but you are now officially part of the Bond community.
 We can’t wait to bring Orientation to you – wherever you are in the world.
 Orientation Week for our September (223) semester will commence on Tuesday, 6 September.

 Orientation is a series of events and activities to introduce you to Bond, your academics, classmates and key support staff.
-On this page, you will also find lots of resources to help you settle in and start the semester strong.
+On this page, you will find lots of resources to help you settle in and start the semester strong.
 Keep an eye on this page for the full schedule of events, which will be released closer to Orientation Week.

 What to expect